Breakfast Bagel Sandwich

 Full ingredient amounts can be found on the recipe card at the bottom of the post.

-Everything bagels: Everything bagels are my top choice for these sandwiches, but feel free to use your favorite flavor!
-For this recipe, I used the 6-count pre-sliced Thomas' brand Everything Bagels.
+Everything bagels: Everything bagels are my top choice for these sandwiches, but feel free to use your favorite flavor or some homemade sourdough bagels (yum)!
+For this recipe, I used the 6-count pre-sliced Thomas’ brand Everything Bagels.

 Large Eggs: I used standard large eggs for my fried eggs.
 When I’m making these sandwiches for just me, I don’t make my eggs a perfect circle.
 However, if you want the egg to fit neatly on your bagel, you can use an egg ring.